Razieleron/AnimalShelterApi/README.md

   }
 }

 4. In the command line, run the command "dotnet build" to compile the code.
 After you have compiled the code and injected all of your dependencies, you can publish the application to the internet by typing dotnet watch run.
-This will open a web browser to LocalHost:5000 or Localhost:5001.
-From here you can interact with the application.
-Since this is a web application, you will interact with it in your web browser.
+This will allow you to query the database using an application such as Postman.
+There are a variety of Endpoints and Routing Methods that you can use to engage with the Api/Database.
+They are as follows:

 ## Known Bugs